 His further multidisciplinary background includes extensive knowledge of events management and control, financial procedures such as budgeting, cost management, procurement, stock control as well as tax and law.
 With highly competent presentation skills, broad health & safety and security background, including compiling of operations and training manuals, and training staff and students in health and safety procedures, as well as a long history of community involvement in South Africa including security, safety and community policing he is well positioned to undertake this endeavour.

-We hope you’ll take the time to read the site, as well as the many well referenced articles already up on the blog to become more familiar with the science and evidence supporting the use of HBOT.
+We hope you’ll take the time to read the site, as well as the well referenced library of articles already up on the blog to become more familiar with the science and evidence supporting the use of HBOT.
 Along with general interest information on diving, altitude and so on, there is much to read.

 Hayden’s CV is available to investors and donors on request and he is only too happy to discuss anything diving, HBOT or physics related.
 (Much to the distress of his family who are repeatedly subjected to it).